How to view and monitor File Limits (inodes), Email Usage, Disk Usage and CPU/RAM/IO Usage

 What happens when the inode limit is hit?

 When the inode limit is hit, emails won't be able to be sent or received.
 The website may also stop working.
-Basic HTML sites will keep working fine, but sites using WordPress and other modern development tools may need to create and delete files each time a site is accessed.
-In this case (and it's the case more often than not with modern sites) the website won't be accessible until the inode limit is reduced.
-We aim to warn all users prior to inode limits being hit.
-However as contact details sometimes change, we can't guarantee that we will be able to reach the owner of a cPanel account every time before this occurs.
+Basic HTML sites will keep working fine, but sites using WordPress and other modern development tools may need to create and delete temporary files each time a site is accessed.
+In this case the website won't be accessible until the amount of files are reduced.
+We do aim to warn all users prior to inode limits being hit, however as contact details sometimes change, we can't guarantee that we will be able to reach the owner of a cPanel account every time before this occurs.

 Why are inode limits enforced?

-We enforce inode limits because having too many inodes slows down a server, which affects all websites on that server.
-Think of it like a truck that's made to carry 1000KG worth of items.
-If you load it up with 2000KG it will be slow, use more fuel and not function properly.
-An inode is the same thing for a server.
-We make our inode limits high enough so that far less than 0.1% of users will be affected.
+We enforce inode limits because having too many inodes slows down a server, and also negatively affects your automated backups and malware scans.
+This affects all websites on that server.
+Imagine if a truck was designed to carry 1000KG worth of items.
+If it was loaded with 2000KG it would be slow, use more fuel and generally not function properly.
+Inodes work similiarly for servers.
+Fortunately, our inode limits are high enough so that far less than 0.1% of users will be affected.

 How do I see how many inodes are being used?